PyAbel/PyAbel/doc/tools/polynomial.rst

 is useful for representing peaks in simulated data but does not have an analytical Abel transform unless :math:`r_0 = 0`.
-However, it can be approximated by piecewise polynomials to any accuracy, and these polynomials can be Able-transformed analytically, as shown above, thus providing an arbitrarily accurate approximation to the Abel transform of the initial Gaussian function.
+However, it can be approximated by piecewise polynomials to any accuracy, and these polynomials can be Abel-transformed analytically, as shown above, thus providing an arbitrarily accurate approximation to the Abel transform of the initial Gaussian function.